nicosommi/gddify/README.md

 You can submit your ideas through our [issues system](https://github.com/nicosommi/gddify/issues), or make the modifications yourself and submit them to us in the form of a [GitHub pull request](https://help.github.com/articles/using-pull-requests/).

-If this component helps you out, it will be enough for me.
+Also I accept [donations](http://nicosommi.com).
+If this component helps you out, it will be enough for me, but if you want to show me how much did it helped you by giving me some money, it will be great for me and my dog, who wants to eat.
+But seriously I rely on that to keep going with the development.
-If you want to support the project contact to nicosommi@gmail.com I also offer different kinds of [services through integraciones agiles](http://integracionesagiles.com)
+I also offer [services](http://integracionesagiles.com) like consultation, development help, mentoring, etc.
 <!-- endstamp -->
 <!-- stamp runningtests -->
 ## Running Tests